ConnerSanders/CapstoneStarterRepo/Documentation/Signoffs/Power_System.md

 I_{Gas Flow Snesor} = P/V = (19mW)/(5V) = 3.8mA
 ~~~

-The 12 VDC will be supplied by the Alitove 5050 3528.
+The 12 VDC will be supplied by the SUPERNIGHT 110~240 VAC to 12 VDC.

 The voltage regulation from 12 V to 5 V will be done by the Weewooday Direct Current Converter.

 The supply will pull from a standard wall outlet (120 VAC) and will be wired into a 12 VDC power supply.
 The power supply will then be split into the buck converter circuit (which feeds the safety subsystem(s)), the water control circuit, and the pulse inverter circuit.

 ### Fulfilling Constraints